Avantir-Chaosfire/Kitrus/README.md

 ## Features

 Running Kitrus will copy files from a set of predefined locations to a set of predefined destinations.
 In the process, it will apply transformations to those files and report the results of those transformations.
+Transformations can be made by anyone.
 At present, Kitrus has a mere two transformations:

 ### Strings